ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the pen of Mrs. H. A. Doming.
-Each line hi
-said to be a nuotatlon from someone of tlie
-standard autiiors of Kngland or America,
 aud tlie result of laborious search among the
 voluminous writings of thirty-eight leading
 poets of the past and present.
 The number